-Dachengquan (大成拳), or yiquan (意拳), is the martial art created by master Wang Xiangzhai (王薌齋) in China during the 20th century.
+Dachengquan (大成拳), or yiquan (意拳), is the martial art created by master Wang Xiangzhai (王薌齋) in China at then beginning of the 20th century.

 The particularity of this method is that the beginning fundamental training is based on the practice of standing postures in apparent immobility known as zhanzhuang.